A Benchmark for Incremental Micro-expression Recognition: Related Work

 \subsection{Incremental Learning}

-Incremental learning enables models to learn continuously from new data while retaining previously acquired knowledge.
-This paradigm addresses real-world scenarios where data becomes available sequentially, and models need to adapt without complete retraining to avoid catastrophic forgetting.
-The settings and protocols for incremental learning have evolved from task-incremental learning to more challenging scenarios such as class-incremental and domain-incremental learning.
+Incremental learning is a paradigm in machine learning that enables models to learn continuously from new data while retaining previously acquired knowledge.
+This approach addresses the challenges posed by real-world applications where data becomes available sequentially, and models need to adapt without retraining from scratch, which is computationally expensive and risks catastrophic forgetting~\cite{mccloskey1989catastrophic,mcclelland1995there}.